 Panelists will highlight common challenges SMEs face, share actionable solutions and good practices, and showcase IDB Invest’s experience supporting these efforts, including through capacity building.

-Discover how AmazoniaForever360+, the IDB Group’s territorial intelligence platform for Amazonia, launched at COP30 in Belém, can transform the way you understand and use data for decision‑making.
+Discover how AmazoniaForever360+, the IDB Group’s territorial intelligence platform for Amazonia, can transform the way you understand and use data for decision‑making.
 The platform brings together more than 140 territorial indicators across eight Amazonian countries, converting complex information into clear, actionable insights through two AI‑powered tools, Report and Grid.
 Designed for users with no expertise, AmazoniaForever360+ makes territorial intelligence accessible, intuitive, practical and fun.

 During this interactive session, you will experience a live demonstration of the platform, learn about its value for analysis and planning, and will be able to register and start exploring the platform in real time.